Spherical subcategories in representation theory: Two quiver constructions

-Here we have used that the simple on the sink $x_{n-1}$ of $\kk\A{n}$ is also the projective module of that vertex; thus its Serre dual is given by the injective of the sink. \end{remark}
+Here we use that the simple on the sink $x_{n-1}$ of $\kk\A{n}$ is also the projective module of that vertex; so its Serre dual is given by the injective of the sink. \end{remark}